My Grandma’s Chicken Buried in Vermicelli

 1 whole chicken (cut into pieces, cleaned, and dry)

-2 large onions (sliced moon shapes)
+2 large onions, sliced moon shapes

 2 tablespoons olive oil

-4 tablespoons Ghee (keep two tablespoons separate)
+4 tablespoons Ghee (divided into two portions)

 1 teaspoon turmeric